dpalma/PathSampler/README.md

 ## Testing

-1. Build the PathFindTests project.
+1. Build the PathSamplerTests project.
-2. Run NUnit, one of the required libraries, and open `Tests\bin\Debug\PathFindTests.dll`.
+2. Run NUnit, one of the required libraries, and open `Tests\bin\Debug\PathSamplerTests.dll`.
 3. From NUnit's `Tools` menu,
     * Choose `Settings...`
     * Go to the `Assembly Reload` section
     * Enable `Reload when test assembly changes` and `Re-run last tests run`
-    * Tests will run automatically whenever `PathFindTests.dll` builds
+    * Tests will run automatically whenever `PathSamplerTests.dll` builds